Books

 What Lies Beneath

-Why write a poem for every chapter in Moby-Dick?
-Because Herman Melville's classic novel has magnificent, thought-provoking writing, both philosophical and even humorous, that inspires a poet to find her own way to express the multitude of subjects the author explores.
-This collection serves as a companion to his master work, which has survived for nearly two hundred years because it possesses lessons and truths that resonate today.
-See Call Me Ishmael's Apprentice here
+Why write a poem for every chapter in Herman Melville’s classic novel Moby-Dick?
+Because the author’s beautiful and thought-provoking writing inspires a poet to find her own way to express the multitude of subjects explored by the author.
+This collection serves as a companion to his master work, which has survived for nearly two hundred years, for it possesses lessons and truths that resonate even today.
+See "Call Me Ishmael’s Apprentice" here